 The Company is a public limited company incorporated and domiciled in the United Kingdom (registered number: 01997277).
 The registered office for the Company is Trinity Road, Halifax, United Kingdom HX1 2RG.
-The Directors in office during 2021 are listed in the Directors report and the Company Secretary is Mr P Gittins.
+The Directors in office during 2022 are listed in the Directors' report and the Company Secretary is Mr P Gittins.

 The Company's principal objective is the administration of residential mortgages.
 In 2008 the Company withdrew from the secured mortgage market and no longer offers new mortgages, other than further drawdowns on existing loans.
-From 2008 to 19th May 2021 the Company entered into a securitisation arrangement with Deva Financing plc, a special purpose entity created for this purpose.
-During this time the risks and rewards of the securitised assets were substantially retained by the Company.
-In May 2021 the Company withdrew from the securitisation arrangement, its sources of funding now being customer repayments and term funding deals arranged by Group Corporate Treasury division of Lloyds Banking Group plc (the "Group").
+Its sources of funding are customer repayments and term funding deals arranged by Group Corporate Treasury division of Lloyds Banking Group (the "Group").

-The Company is funded entirely by its parent company Bank of Scotland plc which is a subsidiary of Lloyds Banking Group plc.
+The Company is funded entirely by its parent company Bank of Scotland plc which is a subsidiary of Lloyds Banking Group plc..